Charlie Brumfield: Game style

-Brumfield's style is characterized by great patience, taking few chances and maintaining confidence that he will have other opportunities to close the point.
-A typical Brumfield rally moves the opponent a bit out of position on the first shot, possibly by an exaggerated swing follow through that causes the opponent to duck the paddle and forces a slightly weak or off balance return by the opponent, then moving the opponent farther out of position on the second shot with a deception and forcing a somewhat weaker return and slower recovery, which Brumfield follows by holding the opponent out of position and freezing the opponent by denying him a view of the ball, and then hitting a finishing shot or a pass (either of which can be hit with minimal precision under these circumstances) to end the rally.
-The opponent, in many cases, cannot even see the finishing ball strike the wall due to the position of Brumfield's body.
-This style builds momentum as the rally or match go on, and places the opponent under severe stress.
-The opponent becomes fatigued by trying to understand what Brumfield is going to do, and this prevents the opponent from playing his own game.
-Even players in better physical condition than Brumfield find themselves physically and emotionally drained after playing a match with him.
-Brumfield will also occasionally break an opponent by hitting the same ball to the opponent over and over until the opponent loses patience and ceases to cover, or is no longer mentally capable of striking the ball.

-Brumfield is often criticized for psychological play, including delays during the game and intimidating opponents both on and off the court.
+Brumfield was often criticized for psychological play, including delays during the game and intimidating opponents both on and off the court.
 Immediately prior to his first encounter with Hogan, Brumfield is reported to have hit his opponent with a racket.
-He is alleged to have walked off the court and showered between points when a referee's call went the other way.
+Hogan described that as "the hardest swing Charlie ever took".
+Brumfield is alleged to have walked off the court and showered between points when a referee's call went the other way.
 In June 1974, Sports Illustrated reported that "He has been known to intimidate opponents and referees with rackets, balls, words, gestures and interminable delaying routines when he needs rest."
 Steve Keeley writes: "He is the omnipresent 'villain' while pestering the foe, ramrodding the ref, and fomenting the crowd. ...I personally have leaped to his physical defense on two events."
 Suffice it to say that of the four major NPA trophies for paddleball, Brumfield has won all of them except for the Sportsmanship trophy.
 However, his contributions to both racquetball and paddleball are beyond question, and in 2004, mostly for his work with Paddleball Nation, he was awarded the prestigious Earl Riskey Memorial Trophy for outstanding contributions to the sport of paddleball.
-He was also the 2007 honoree at the Pig Roast & Human Sacrifice, a midwestern regional paddleball doubles tournament that honors a player's significant contributions to the game.